-There are different skillsets within a team .e.g. frontend, backend, devops, QA, UX… demand for each skillset fluctuates and differs from actual distribution of skills.
-If a company adopts resource forecast (often on the quarterly or semi annual frequency), temporary skillset balance between teams may be adopted to improve portfolio output, instead of having an un-utilized skillset for one team to take on less impactful projects while another team has to take fewer projects due to skillset constraints.
+There are different skill sets within a team .e.g. frontend, backend, DevOps, QA, UX… demand for each skillset fluctuates and differs from the actual distribution of skills.
+If a company adopts resource forecast (often on the quarterly or semi-annual frequency), a temporary skillset balance between teams may be adopted to improve portfolio output, instead of having an un-utilized skillset for one team to take on less impactful projects while another team has to take fewer projects due to skillset constraints.

 Skillset limitation also creates a new dimension to the opportunity cost.

 No one likes to be blocked… one of the most common blocking factors is dependency, either unplanned, or known but poorly coordinated.

 For example, there is hurry up and wait as you are ready but your partner is not.
 Or your team can’t start because they are waiting for upper stream deliverables, e.g. user research, prototype validation.

 Deadline (or Quick Wins)

 Some relatively lower priority features can be desired/ demanded by customers or required by legal… launching them on time needs some plan-ahead in your execution roadmap.

 Time in Market

 Often it’s better to iteratively build, release and test parts of a feature before the final release.
 Allowing time in market for feedback before building the next phase is the right way to build product… Team should use the gap to work on other features, or address tech debt.